r-token/the-golden-hurricast/src/pages/2022-03-13-frank-haith-resigns/index.md

 ![KenPom Results](/blog_images/frank-haith/kenpom-results.jpeg)

-*2022 KenPom results not yet reflected in this chart*
+*2022 KenPom results not yet reflected in this chart - we are #172 in KenPom as of publishing*

 <br />